- Home

 How Möbius can help you meet your CSRD disclosure requirements

 Our team of experts also offers advice on governance structures and efficient data flows.
-This ensures that information is gathered in a structured manner which meets CSRD disclosure requirements.
+This ensures that information is gathered in a structured manner which meets disclosure requirements.
 Let us help your organisation navigate the ever-changing sustainability landscape with confidence and drive positive impact for your stakeholders.

-To which companies does CSRD apply?
+To which companies does the Corporate Sustainability Reporting Directive apply?

-> €40M Turnover and/or
+• > €50M Turnover and/or

-> €20M Total Assets
+• > €25M Total Assets

-Third-country undertakings with net turnover above 150 million in the EU if they have at least one subsidiary or branch in the EU exceeding certain thresholds.
+• Non-EU companies with net sales of more than €150 million in the EU, provided they have at least one subsidiary or branch in the EU that meets the above criteria.

 What obligations will the CSRD impose?